A scenic view of the Peter Russell Rock Garden entrance.

 There are more than 80 rocks that make up the Peter Russell Rock Garden.
 Each one has a unique story.

 A complete list numbered by their order of acquisition appears below.
 Learn more by following the links.
-You can download a garden map and tour script to guide you through the collection.
+You can download a garden map to guide you through the collection.

 Our growing collection

 Today, the Peter Russell Rock Garden has more than tripled in size and includes specimens from across Canada and into the United States.
-New rocks are donated every year from mine owners, in memory of University of Waterloo students and staff, and to mark the 40th anniversary of the co-op program at Waterloo.
+New rocks are donated every year from companies, families or individuals to highlight a significant geologic area or occasion.

 3. Dolostone with Calcite (1)